apache/incubator-taverna-commandline/README.md

 After [building](#building), see the `taverna-commandline-product/target`
 directory.
-Inside you should find a folder like `apache-taverna-commandline-3.1.0-incubating/` which contain the built Apache Taverna Command-line Tool product.
+Inside you should find a folder like `apache-taverna-commandline-3.1.0-incubating/` which contains the built Apache Taverna Command-line Tool product.

 If you prefer a ZIP file, then instead build with the Maven `-Prelease` option.
 You can then unzip at a location of